Special Education Rights and How to Appeal a School Decision in Switzerland

 Your home country's special education documents — IEP, EHCP, Individual Learning Plan — carry no legal weight in Canton St. Gallen.
 They are not recognized under Swiss cantonal law and cannot be enforced here.
 Presenting them as binding does not help; presenting them as clinical context for the SPD assessment is appropriate and may be useful.

-The rights your child has in St. Gallen are defined by the VSG and the SOK-SG — cantonal law — not by the entitlements established in your home country.
-The good news is that those cantonal rights are meaningful and enforceable; the challenge is understanding what they are and how to invoke them within the Swiss system's own procedures.
+The rights and procedures available to your child in St. Gallen are defined by the VSG and the SOK-SG — cantonal law — not by the entitlements established in your home country.
+The challenge is understanding what they are and how to invoke them within the Swiss system's own procedures.

 Knowing your rights is the first step.
 Using them effectively in a culturally appropriate way is the harder skill.
 The St. Gallen Canton Special Education Blueprint covers both — the legal framework governing parent rights in St. Gallen, the formal appeal process step by step, and the communication strategies that work with (rather than against) the Swiss system's consensus model.